pyscript/docs/docs/user-guide/configuration.md

 ```

 If the source part of the configuration is either a `.zip` or `.tar.gz` file
-its destination is a folder path followed by a star (e.g. `/*` or `./dest/*`)
+and its destination is a folder path followed by a star (e.g. `/*` or
-then PyScript will extract the referenced archive automatically into the target
+`./dest/*`), then PyScript will extract the referenced archive automatically
-directory in the browser's built in file system.
+into the target directory in the browser's built in file system.

 !!! warning